portworx/px-docs/run-lighthouse.md

                  etcd:http://<IP_Address>:<Port_NO>
 ```

-In your browser visit *http://IP_ADDRESS:80* to access your local light-house.
+In your browser visit *http://IP_ADDRESS:80* to access your locally running PX-Lighthouse web interface.